fc510/sctp-caps-log-classifier/README.md

 - The dataset is imbalanced; the `messages` and `access_log` logs in a 2:3 proportion
 - In general log length average about 150 words, as compared to some extreme of over 8000 words
-- Due to the nature of log data, it isn't exactly a natural language and using NLP cleaning technique may not be ideal since some info within log data are inherent cryptic or "unnatural"
+- Due to the nature of log data, it isn't exactly a natural language and using NLP cleaning technique may not be ideal since some info within log data are inherently cryptic or "unnatural"
 - Nonetheless, the RandomForestClassifier proves sufficiently capable to identify the log type
 - The model perform well during training & testing achieving 100% accuracy, whereas during sampled inference test accuracy only managed over 70%

 ### Insights

 - For each log type, having more log data and from more diverse sources certainly improve the model's performance
-- However, 1 inherent constrain of this machine learning workflow design; there is a need create custom logic when new log type is introduced
+- However, there is a need to create custom logic whenever a new log type is introduced, making the system design inflexible and probably unsustainable
-- RandomForestClassifier (aka decision tree model) is intrinsically interpretable, and hence the explainability thru visualization is straightforward
+- RandomForestClassifier (aka decision tree model) is intrinsically interpretable, making explainability much apparent
-- the machine learning model training is an iterative process, the workflow evolves with each repitition and improvement made
+- the machine learning model training is an iterative process, the workflow evolves with each repitition and improvement made while troubleshooting issues

 ### Lesson Learnt

+On the hindsight, I think
-- a more robust strategy is required to manage the data source to enable an efficient pipeline
+- A more robust strategy is needed to create a better workflow/pipeline to easily adapt to different data source at scale
-- understanding the dataset's characteristics, helps to formulate a initial set of hyperparameters for model training and to avoid issues like environment crashing
+- Though understanding the dataset's characteristics is crucial, but given this is the first individual exercise, I lack the domain experience and knowledge to do better
+- However, time spent in troubleshooting issues like the "environment keep crashing", and sifting through more documentations, indirectly leads to some fruitful learning

 ### Going forward...

 - for comparison, XGBoost is a good candidate
 - have more diverse sources of log data and expoentially increase the quantity
-- explore deep learning techniqes to scale data ingestion capabilities
+- explore deep learning techniques to automate adapting new log type more efficiently

 ***